maher2k0/mc-heston-option-pricing/README.md

 # **Option Pricing with Monte Carlo Simulation using the Heston Model**
-This project implements a Monte Carlo (MC) simulation using the **Heston stochastic volatility model** to price European call options.
+This project implements a Monte Carlo (MC) simulation using the **Heston stochastic volatility model** to price European call and put options.
 Additionally, it compares the results with the **closed-form option valuation scheme** from Heston and Nandi (2000), the **Black-Scholes model**, and **real option prices** obtained from Yahoo Finance.
 A **Maximum Likelihood Estimation (MLE)** scheme is used to estimate the Heston Model parameters for calibration to market data of any specific stock.

 # 🚀 **Project Overview**